-The Company incurred significant net loss from its operations of P0.6 million in 2016 and P0.3 million in 2015 and as a result, it reported a substantial deficit of P107.1 million and P106.5 million as at December 31, 2016 and 2015, respectively.
-The Company reported only minimal profits in 2014.
-This condition, along with the matters discussed in Note 1.1, indicates the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
-In this regard, the Company's management has intensified its commitment to improve profitability and financial stability of the Company through continuation of its construction activities with its related parties while its transition to a real estate development company is underway.
-Management believes that the Company remains to have a strong financial condition since it is part of a group of companies.
+The Company reported a substantial deficit of P104.3 million and P98.6 million as at December 31, 2018 and 2017, respectively.
+This condition, along with the matters discussed in Note 1.1, indicates the existence of an uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+In this regard, the Company's management has intensified its commitment to improve profitability and financial stability of the Company through continuation of its construction activities with its related parties while its transition to a real estate development company is still underway.
+In addition, the same related parties have expressed their commitment to provide continuing financial support to the Company until such time that the Company is able to improve its financial condition.
 Accordingly, the financial statements have been prepared assuming that the Company will continue as a going concern.
 The financial statements do not include any adjustments to reflect possible future effects on the recoverability and classification of assets or the amount and classification of liabilities that might result from the outcome of this uncertainty.